v-finance/camelot/doc/sphinx/source/doc/data_model.rst

   Built in data models
 ########################

 Camelot comes with a number of built in data models.
-To avoid boiler platem odels needed in almost any application (like Persons, Addresses, etc.), the developer is encouraged to use these data models as a start for developing custom applications.
+To avoid boiler plate models needed in almost any application (like Persons, Addresses, etc.), the developer is encouraged to use these data models as a start for developing custom applications.

 To activate a model, the model should be imported in the `setup_model` method of `settings.py`::